Rookie camp a ‘cool moment’ for center — and Bears fan — Doug Kramer

 Offensive coordinator Luke Getsy is undaunted by the likelihood that the Bears will go into training camp without a proven No. 1 receiver.
 He’s hoping the offense will produce one.

-“Everybody wants Davante Adams.
-Who wouldn’t want Davante Adams, right?”
-Said Getsy, who was the Packers’ quarterbacks coach and passing game coordinator the past two seasons.
-“But Davante wasn’t Davante until he became Davante.
-I think the system will enable some of these guys to play at their potential.
-So we’ll see what we can do.
-We’ll give them an opportunity to show what they’ve got.”
+‘‘Everybody wants Davante Adams.
+Who wouldn’t want Davante Adams, right?’’ said Getsy, who was the Packers’ quarterbacks coach and passing-game coordinator the last two seasons. ‘‘But Davante wasn’t Davante until he became Davante.
+I think the system will enable some of these guys to play at their potential, so we’ll see what we can do.
+We’ll give them an opportunity to show what they’ve got.’’

-Wide receiver Equanimeous St. Brown, who had nine receptions for 98 yards and no touchdowns for the Packers last year, is a candidate to be better than people think.
+Receiver Equanimeous St. Brown, who had nine receptions for 98 yards and no touchdowns for the Packers last season, is a candidate to be better than people think.
 The Bears signed St. Brown to a one-year contract in free agency.